endoflife-date/endoflife.date/products/api-platform.md

 > [API Platform](https://api-platform.com/) is a full stack framework dedicated to API-driven projects and implementing the Jamstack architecture.

-New versions are released "when they are ready".
 Releases follow [Semantic Versioning](https://semver.org/).
+A new minor version is released every six months, and a new major version very two years along with a minor version that brings an upgrade path.
 Besides the development branch, two versions are maintained:

 - the latest version is actively supported with regular bug fixes;
 - the previous version is supported for security maintenance only.